DarkFieryVortex/snowman/README.md

 JavaScript and CSS.
 It's designed to implement basic functionality for playing Twine stories and then get out of your way.

-Snowman includes [jQuery](http://jquery.com) and [Underscore](http://underscorejs.org/) for you.
+Snowman includes [jQuery](http://jquery.com) and [Lodash](https://lodash.com/) for you.

 ## Changes From The Norm

 Snowman uses Markdown formatting in its passage syntax.
-Instead of invoking macros with `<<double angle brackets>>`, it uses Underscore templating to provide interactivity.
+Instead of invoking macros with `<<double angle brackets>>`, it uses Lodash templating to provide interactivity.
 Specifically, passages are rendered onscreen with this process:

-1. The passage source is run through Underscore's [_.template() method](http://underscorejs.org/#template).
+1. The passage source is run through Lodash's [_.template() method](https://lodash.com/docs/4.17.11#template).
 Code in `<% blocks %>` receive two special variables:

 	* `s`, which is a shorthand for `window.story.state`
 	* `$`, which acts like jQuery's `$` method but with one exception.
 If you pass it a single function, this function is run when the passage appears onscreen, with it bound to the passage DOM element.